-It’s critical that the execution of your business development strategy keeps progressing, even when things don’t always go to plan.
+It’s critical that the execution of your business development strategy keeps progressing, even when things don’t always go according to plan.

 Here are five best practices to consider when developing and executing a winning business development strategy: